-Appointed Connecticut State University Distinguished Professor in 1998, Vivian Shipley has taught full time at Southern Connecticut State University in New Haven, CT since 1969.
+Appointed Connecticut State University Distinguished Professor in 1998, Vivian Shipley taught full time at Southern Connecticut State University in New Haven, CT since 1969.
+She retired in June of 2021 and is now CSU Distinguished Professor Emeritus.
 She was named SCSU Faculty Scholar in 2000, 2005 and 2008.
 Her twelfth book of poems, Archaeology of Days was published in 2019 by Negative Capability Press and nominated for the Pulitzer Prize.
 It was named the 2020-2022 Paterson Prize Finalist and the 2020 Housatonic Book Award for Poetry Finalist.
 Her eleventh book, Perennial, was published in 2015 by Negative Capability Press and named the Paterson Poetry Prize Finalist.
 The Poet, her tenth book, was published in 2015 by Louisiana Literature Press, Southeastern Louisiana University.
 All of Your Messages Have Been Erased (Louisiana Literature Press, SLU, 2010) was nominated for the Pulitzer Prize, won the Sheila Motton Book Prize from the New England Poetry Club, the Paterson Award for Sustained Literary Achievement and the CT Press Club Award for Best Creative Writing.
 Her sixth chapbook is Greatest Hits: 1974-2010 (Pudding House Press, Youngstown, Ohio, 2010).
 She has received the Library of Congress’s Connecticut Lifetime Achievement Award for Service to the Literary Community and a Connecticut Book Award for Poetry two times.
 Most recently, the winner of the 2020 Poet Hunt from The- MacGuffin, she also won the October 2020 Ekphrastic Poetry Prize from Rattle.
 She was the recipient of the 2018-19 Steve Kowit Prize for Poetry for “Cargo” from San Diego Arts & Entertainment Guild.
 She won the Hackney Literary Award for Poetry for “Foxfire.”
 Other poetry awards for individual poems include the Lucille Medwick Prize from the Poetry Society of America, the Robert Frost Foundation Poetry Prize, the Ann Stanford Poetry Prize from the University of Southern California, the Marble Faun Poetry Prize from the William Faulkner Society, the Daniel Varoujan Prize from the New England Poetry Club and the Hart Crane Prize from Kent State.
 Raised in Kentucky, a member of the University of Kentucky Hall of Distinguished Alumni, the highest award the university can bestow on an alumnus, she has a PhD from Vanderbilt University.

 Vivian Shipley on Her Life and Work